mrled/keymap.click/docs/devnotes.md

 Some kind of guided tour.

+Update 20200823: This exists now, but needs refinement.

+* ✅ Basic navigation works!
+* 🔲 Get rid of the guide bar; navigate from the key info panel
+* 🔲 Possible navigation bugs?
+Maybe need to re-think state to integrate both guide and pressedKey
+* 🔲 Possible initial page load bugs?
+Make sure the app can't get confused when loading in the middle of a guided tour

 ### Add content for all the keys I want

 Fill out key info content with references.